ABOUT US

 Director of Communications

-Mary Patno: Accounting Manager.
+Mary Patno: Senior Accounting Director.

 Mary has been with the Foundation since 2004.
 She’s lived in Wyoming since 1977, having moved to Jackson after completing her degree in wildlife biology from the University of Wyoming.
 Mary maintains her passion for skiing as a part-time ski patroller at the Jackson Hole Mountain Resort.
 She lives in Jackson with her husband and daughter, and together, they enjoy their many horses as well as the mountains for hiking, climbing, and running.